Updated April 2020

 4.1.7 Personal data we have about any account you have with us including details of transactions and payments;

-4.1.8 Personal data we collect using analytics tools to track page content and click/touch, movement, scroll, and keystroke activity; and/or
+4.1.8 Personal data we collect using analytics tools to track website page content and click/touch, movement, scroll, and keystroke activity; and/or

 5. What personal data do we use and why?